 - Seek Medical Attention: Injuries are not always apparent immediately after an accident has occurred.
 It can sometimes take hours, days, or weeks for the effects of injuries to surface.
 It is best to get checked out by a professional.

-- Contact Your Insurance: In some instances, you may have to file an uninsured motorist claim with your provider.
-Thus, it is best to have the accident noted.
+- Contact Your Insurance: In some instances, you may have to file an uninsured motorist claim with your own insurance company.
+Thus, it is best to have the accident documented.

 - Call a Personal Injury Attorney: Working with an adept personal injury attorney can be an asset when you are seeking fair compensation after a hit and run accident.